Gowtham0810-hype/GenAI-Voice-Automation/README.md

 ## 🔧 What is n8n?

-[n8n (pronounced "n-eight-n")](https://n8n.io/) is a powerful, extendable open-source workflow automation tool.
+[n8n](https://n8n.io/) is a powerful, extendable open-source workflow automation tool.
 Think of it as an open-source alternative to Zapier.
 It allows users to connect various services via APIs, build complex logic, and automate processes — all without writing much code.

 ---